 OEHHA has evaluated mercury concentrations in sunfish species in many water bodies in California and has found a similar range of mercury concentrations when two or more of these species were caught from the same water body.
-Therefore, OEHHA extends the consumption advice for Bluegill to other sunfish species, including Green Sunfish, Pumpkinseed, and Redear Sunfish.
+Therefore, OEHHA extends the consumption advice for sunfish species (Pumpkinseed, Redear Sunfish) to other sunfish species, including Bluegill and Green Sunfish.